The 3 Phases of Retirement Saving (Plus, How to Avoid the #1 Mistake)

 Sequence of return risk is particularly high (check out the link for a description).
 An economic downturn during these red zone years can derail your financial security for the rest of your life.

 Unfortunately, all too often I see people go straight from accumulation to distribution without adjusting their portfolio mix or looking into investments that provide safer income.
 They continue to invest as though retirement is still a long way away, even though they are soon to retire or are already retired.
-Then, when the market corrects, as it always does eventually, they’re forced to sell investments for income.
+Then… they’re forced to sell investments for income.
 They’re depleting their savings faster than planned and drastically increasing their risk of running out of money later in life.

 The hamster wheel is not a place you want to find yourself.
-Especially when the market is volatile like it is now.
+Especially when the economy is volatile and uncertain.

 To get off the hamster wheel, Finrock says we need to change our approach – to remember the mental transition from accumulation to preservation.